Class notes for the Machine Learning Nanodegree at Udacity

 To transform scores into probabilities we can use a softmax function as described below.

-We want to find the W and b that provide a high distance to the incorrect class while having a low distance to the correct class.
+that provide a high distance to the incorrect class while having a low distance to the correct class.

-For this, we define something called loss function:
+For this, we define something called loss function

 This loss function is the average cross-entropy of all our data, so it is a big expensive operation.
 To understand how to minimize this function, suppose we could represent it in terms of 2 weights (W and b):